shakes76/PatternAnalysis-2023/recognition/MRI Super-Resolution Network - Mike Smith 46408789/README.md

 Shown above, the generator loss tends to be high during the start of training before it decreases as training progresses.
 Likewise, the discriminator loss dips initially before recovering to a more stable level as training progresses.

+Notice that the loss for the generator and the discriminator evens out and remains fairly consistent after around the 40th epoch.
+This is expected, and means that the generator and discriminator are both learning at rate that well compliments each other.

-Additionally, due to the chaotic nature of training GAN networks, a variable learning rate scheduller was also used.
+However as mentioned, due to the chaotic nature of training GAN networks, a variable learning rate scheduller was also used.
 This will be further discussed in the next section.

 ## Reproducibility